How To Optimize Your Off Page Seo Strategy To Drive More Traffic

 On-Page SEO is a set of techniques that help businesses improve their search engine ranking.
 It includes both technical and content aspects of your site.

 The technical aspects include page load time, mobile-friendliness, and even the design of your site.
-The content involves keyword research, writing quality content, link building, social media engagement, etc. You can use Google Search Console to see if any errors on your site could be affecting its ranking in search engines.
+The content involves keyword research, writing quality content, link building, social media engagement, etc. You can use Google Search Console to see if any errors on your site could affect its ranking in search engines.

 These factors include: